How to Make Decisions to Mitigate Change Risk (Part 4)

 - Elimination of the risk by solving issues preemptively, modifying the planned change, quarantining the issue so that it cannot affect vital services, etc.

-- Avoidance, where IT leaders or the CAB decides that a specific change should be delayed or that all changes should be frozen until the risk can be reduced to acceptable levels
+- Avoidance, where IT leaders or the Change Advisory Board (CAB) decides that a specific change should be delayed or that all changes should be frozen until the risk can be reduced to acceptable levels

-Data obtained from expressive, high-order change risk KPIs and depicted in a visual way can allow IT operations to rapidly assess change risks and respond according to their policy.
+Data obtained from expressive, high-order change risk Key Performance Indicators (KPIs) and depicted in a visual way can allow IT operations to rapidly assess change risks and respond according to their policy.
 Data visualization in IT is crucial so that the possible scope, impact, and likelihood of a risk can all be understood.

-Certain risks may reflect relationships between critical IT performance metrics; having a visual dashboard is, therefore, essential for obtaining both a diagnosis of current possible issues and a global picture of the health of the production environment overall.
+Certain risks may reflect relationships between critical IT performance metrics; having a visual dashboard is, therefore, essential for obtaining both a diagnosis of current possible issues and a global picture of the health of the overall production environment.

 When metrics alert IT leaders to possible risks, a dashboard’s drill down capability allows them to pinpoint root cause or examine the risk on a micro level.
 This facilitates more targeted and effective actions that strike as close to the heart of root cause as possible.

-Depending on the level of sophistication of the IT analytics product being used, predictive analytics and machine learning can aid agile decision-making by rapidly prescribing risk response actions based on past protocols.
+Depending on the level of sophistication of the IT analytics product being used, predictive analytics and Machine Learning (ML) can aid agile decision-making by rapidly prescribing risk response actions based on past protocols.

 Using metrics to plot a production risk on a risk remediation continuum